ivanoff/Antivirus-Microservice/README.md

 - The client works with both `File` and `Blob` objects, making it flexible for various use cases.
 - Error handling is built into the client.
 If there's an error communicating with the server, the `checkFile` method will return `{ ok: false, viruses: ['Error checking file'] }`.

-For more information on setting up and using the server, refer to the [Antivirus Microservice Server](#antivirus-microservice-server) documentation below.
+For more information on setting up and using the server, refer to the [Antivirus Microservice Server](#antivirus-microservice-server) documentation above.

 ## License